-The G200 Youth Forum (29 April - 3 May 2015, Garmisch-Partenkirchen, Germany) will be the largest international event organized for young leaders in 2015, and over 600 young leaders, students and academics, representatives of the business world and parliaments will be participating in it.
+The G200 Youth Forum (29 April - 3 May 2015, Garmisch-Partenkirchen, Germany) will be one of the the largest international events organized for young leaders in 2015, and over 500 young leaders, students and academics, representatives of the business world and parliaments will be participating in it.

-The G200 Youth Forum 2015 has 4 main platforms which will run in tandem with each other:
+The G200 Youth Forum 2015 has four main platforms which will run in tandem with each other:

 This is the 10th year of the Forum.
 Previous events were held in:

 2006 – G8 Youth Summit – Russia (Saint-Petersburg);